DeepakZunzunkar/Angular/Angular-v16.md

 - on parent component when we used child selecter there we can used @output decorator property as event and bind that event to parent component functions or method.and $event will be used to capture data from parent to child.

+#### Services
+- service is nothing but reusable typescript class.
+- in service we can store comman data of any type  like  propert , methods , arrays , object , list ..  which is required by other component  as well to used it .
+- we can create service class and create that service class object anywhere where we want to use but this is not a proper way , angular provide much better way to use service i.e dependency injection.
+- if multiple component depend upon common logic or data or they require this then we can create service and then inject that service to that required component. and we have to register that service in app also i.e in app.module there we have providers array we need to put that service there .
+- in componenet where we used service there we we have to create instance of that service but not by using new keyword we will fallow angular convention to create the service, in constructor we will declare that service which will inject that service to that component means create instance .